 Maira made me see that!
 And Mara Tamem!
 I usually need a network of female mental guidance people to give me the strength to move.
 (In therapy with Eline).

-And based on what we talked about I did the research that brought me to this and a few other texts, which I will publish of "permeio with others", before this becomes the Blog of the crazy Seropositive !!!
+And based on what we said I did the research that brought me to this and some more texts, which I will publish of "permeate with others", before this becomes the blog of crazy Soropositivo !!!

 In particular, in people receiving effective treatment for HIV, cognitive impairment associated with HIV does not progress to dementia.
 (The most serious disease, known as HIV-associated dementia, is now almost never seen except in people who are diagnosed with HIV at a very late stage with a very low CD4 cell count).